Skip to content

 Command Line Interface

-The package provides a command-line interface for updating the registry:
+The package provides command-line interfaces for managing registry data:

 # Update the registry from the default source